bxparks/AceRoutine/examples/MemoryBenchmark/README.md

       AVR processors, mostly from the removal of `udiv1000()` which takes almost 180 bytes.
 Replacing with native `/1000` does not help much because native long division consumes about 130 bytes and is 3X slower on AVR processors.
+    * Add `Blink Function` and `Blink Coroutine`, 2 implementations of the same asymmetric blink functionality where the HIGH level lasts for a different duration than the LOW level.

 ## How to Generate